mindspore-ai/docs/tutorials/training/source_en/advanced_use/migrate_3rd_scripts_mindconverter.md

 Some typical networks in computer vision field have been tested for the Graph mode.
 Note that:

-> 1. Currently, the Graph mode does not support models with multiple inputs.
-Only models with a single input and single output are supported.
-> 2. The Dropout operator will be lost after conversion because the inference mode is used to load the PyTorch or TensorFlow model.
+> 1. The Dropout operator will be lost after conversion because the inference mode is used to load the PyTorch or TensorFlow model.
 Manually re-implement is necessary.
-> 3. The Graph-based mode will be continuously developed and optimized with further updates.
+> 2. The Graph-based mode will be continuously developed and optimized with further updates.

 ## Example